 |Amazon ASIN 2||2-pack||30|

-All of this publishing activity must be driven from your base unit of measure which is 60 units.
-Whenever an item gets sold, your online inventory management system must be able to perform this conversion on its own and automatically deduct the appropriate quantities from your available inventory.
+It must be driven from your base unit of measure which is the each or 60 units.
+When an item sells, your inventory management system must perform unit of measure conversion and automatically deduct the appropriate quantities from availabile inventory.